Retention Induced Biases in a Recommendation System with Heterogeneous Users: Treatment Algorithm and A/B Experimentation

-Immediately, we can study the long term steady state behavior of the new algorithm. \begin{proposition} The candidate's total user population in the steady state is greater (less) than that of the status quo if and only if the candidate's ARQ in the steady state is higher (lower) than that of the status quo. \end{proposition} This proposition justifies the bedrock of the mainstream RS literature: optimizing for recommendation quality and gaining users are perfectly aligned in the long run.
-There is no conflict or trade-off between improving one over the other.
-From now on, I use the term \textit{steady state performance} as a collective term to denote either of the steady state metrics.
+\begin{proposition} We have that $m^T_\infty \geq (<)\ m^*$ if and only if $\overline{q}^T_\infty \geq (<)\ \overline{q}^*$. \end{proposition} All proofs can be found in the appendix.
+This proposition justifies the bedrock of the mainstream RS literature: optimizing for recommendation quality and gaining users are perfectly aligned in the long run.
+From now on, I use \textit{steady-state performance} as a collective term to denote either of the steady state metrics.

-However, \Cref{prop:long-term-no-conflict} does not imply that A/B testing the candidate algorithm will always produce the correct outcome.
-The rest of the paper investigates the biases in A/B tests introduced by the system’s retention dynamics.
+However, \Cref{prop:long-term-no-conflict} does not imply that A/B testing the treatment algorithm will always produce the correct outcome.

-\subsection{A/B Experimentation}
+\subsubsection{A/B Experimentation}

-Concretely, at the onset of some period, the treatment algorithm is implemented on a random subset of users for A/B testing.
-To simplify the discussion of experimental results, I assume this subset is also a continuum.
-This implies that the A/B test has an infinite sample size, capable of detecting any effect size.
-The A/B experimentation lasts for one period, to mirror the real world scenario where A/B tests are typically much shorter than the longevity of the system.
-The developer collects data at the end of the period and makes a verdict between the treatment and the status quo.
+Concretely, at the onset of some period, the treatment algorithm is implemented on a random subset of users.
+To simplify the discussion of experimental results, I assume that this subset is also a continuum that inherits all statistical properties of the existing user distribution.
+The A/B experimentation lasts for one period, to mirror the real-world scenario where A/B tests are typically much shorter than the longevity of the system.
+The developer collects data at the end of the period and makes a verdict between the status quo and the treatment.

 I consider the following two metrics to measure the experiment success: ARQ and churn rate.
-Notice metrics observed in an experiment are generally different from their steady state values.
-In our current setup, ARQ observed in the experiment for the treatment group, denoted by $\overline{q}$, is calculated as follows:
+Notice metrics observed in the experiment, subscripted with $E$, are generally different from their steady state counterparts.
+In our current setup,

-\paragraph{Churn Rate} Churn rate captures the same information as the relative population change of retained users in the system.
-In certain situations, the developer may opt to directly monitor user churn during the experiment.
-This could be because the developer understands that her work influences user churn decisions and she does not want to lose users.
-In such cases, churn rate might be computed as a secondary metric alongside ARQ.
-Also, if it’s not feasible for the developer to directly observe the recommendation quality, she might choose to use the churn rate as a substitute.
+\paragraph{Churn Rate} Churn rate is the percentage of users who churn out of the total population of existing users during the experiment period.
+In some situations, the developer may directly monitor user churn.
+This could be because the developer understands that her work influences churn and does not want to lose users.
+It may also be that the developer cannot directly observe the recommendation quality and uses churn rate as a substitute.
+Using $\lambda$ to denote churn rate, we have $\lambda^* = 1/m^*$ and

-In our current setup, the treatment churn rate observed in the experimentation, denoted by $\overline{\lambda}$, is calculated as follows: